 What’s covered by CDIC insurance?

 Deposits made into most types of bank accounts come with CDIC Insurance.
 Each account is covered up to $100,000.
 Accounts that come with coverage include:

 - High-Interest Savings Accounts (HISAs) and Savings Accounts

-- Term deposits, (such as GICs) with original terms to maturity of five years or less
+- Guaranteed Investment Certificates (GICs) with terms five years or less

 - Money orders and bank drafts issued by CDIC members

 - Cheques certified by members of the CDIC